-Each student is paired with a faculty member in their feild of study.
+Each student is paired with a faculty member in their field of study.
 Faculty mentors guide students through their research planning and implementation process.
-Mentors also provide advise about graduate programs and encourage students to particpate in local and regional conferences and research forums where students become exposed to the world of research and academia.
+Mentors also provide advice about graduate programs and encourage students to participate in local and regional conferences and research forums where students become exposed to the world of research and academia.

-During the first year of program participation, a student meets with his/her faculty mentor once per month to explore opportunities for research or assist in the faculty's current research project(s).
-During the second year (and third year, for those who enter the program as sophomores), the student will develop and complete a research project with ongoing support from the faculty–mentor.
+During the first year of program participation, a student meets with his/her faculty mentor twice per month to explore opportunities for research or assist in the faculty's current research project(s).
+During the second year (and third year, for those who enter the program as sophomores), the student will develop and complete a research project with ongoing support from their faculty mentor.
 Stipends are available during the research phase of program participation.
 Students present their research at the end of the 8-week summer research program.

 Applications for this two- or three-year program may be submitted during Spring semester of Freshman or Sophomore year.
 The application form is available at 50 College Road, or can be accessed online.
 If downloaded online please print the file and complete the application by hand.

-- Citizens of the United States or Permanent Residents
+- Citizen of the United States or Permanent Resident

 - Applicants must fall within one of these 2 groups: